Fort Slocum (Washington, D.C.): Civil War

 It provided support to Fort Stevens west of Fort Slocum.
 When the Confederate States Army attacked Fort Stevens on July 11 and July 12, 1864, Fort Slocum fired its long-range guns.
 During the battle, 1,500 employees of the Army Quartermaster office led by General Montgomery Meigs assisted the garrison along with 2,800 hospitalized soldiers from the nearby hospitals under the command of Colonel Francis Price.

-Post Civil War
+Post Civil War & park

 Today, no visible evidence remains of Fort Slocum.
 During World War II, the fort and its surroundings were demolished when victory gardens were planted to support the war effort.
+Presently the park is administered as part of Rock Creek Park, and has forested trails and picnic areas.